TOEFL 2026 Ready Checklist: What Prep Must Include

 - Task coverage Why it matters: Missing task types create blind spots on test day.
 How to verify: Count visible task families in each section.

 - Section timing Why it matters: Wrong pacing hurts score even with good English.
-How to verify: Check if the test preview shows 18-27/18-27/8/23 windows.
+How to verify: Check if the test preview reflects ETS base timing and item counts for all four sections.

 - Speaking format match Why it matters: Old speaking templates do not train 2026 behavior.
-How to verify: Look for Listen and Repeat and Interview-specific practice.
+How to verify: Look for Listen and Repeat and Take an Interview-specific practice.

 - Writing format match Why it matters: Email and sentence-building skills are now tested directly.
 How to verify: Confirm Build Sentence + Email + Academic Discussion modules.